Optimizing Banking Business Process with BPM in 2022

 In short, banks are expected to be more productive and efficient to stay competitive.

-This is why the topic of implementing Business Process Management (BPM) in banking has garnered significant interest in recent years.
+This is why the topic of implementing Business Process Management Software (BPM) in banking has garnered significant interest in recent years.
 Optimizing and automating banking processes are necessary for every bank to keep up with the rapidly evolving customer expectations and tight competition.

 By the end of this guide, you'd have learned about: